-Prerequisite: None Corequisite: BIO 140 Local Prerequisite: DRE 098, DMA 010, DMA 020, and DMA 030 or ENG 002 with grade P2 and MAT 003 with grade P1 Local Corequisite: None
+Prerequisite: None Corequisite: BIO 140

+Local Prerequisite: DRE 098, DMA 010, DMA 020, and DMA 030 or ENG 002 with grade P2 and

 This course provides a Laboratory component to complement BIO 140.
 Emphasis is placed on Laboratory and field experience.
 Upon completion, students should be able to demonstrate a practical understanding of environmental interrelationships and of contemporary environmental issues.
 This course has been approved for transfer under the CAA as a general education course in Natural Science.
 At PCC, students who plan to obtain an AA degree must take BIO 140A along with BIO 140.